Coquette: fashion and style

 Natalie’s old Shanghai portraits of Amy Wang have re-awakened a longing, evoked by the nostalgic studio portraits I have of my own #Grand-mère of Xenia Vladimirovna (Ermolaeff) by Josepho Schick from Old Shanghai.

-Xenia’s fragile beauty, insanity and elegance mesmerised me at age sixteen.
+Xenia’s fragile beauty, insanity, and elegance mesmerized me at age sixteen.
 Her soft white skin, passionate heart, and sophistication, through barely spoken English, captivated me.
-Shiny black patent leather shoes, handbag containing coveted Gitane (Gypsywoman) French cigarette’s, seemed out of place in the Australian suburbs… her fingers smelt like tobacco.
+Shiny black patent leather shoes, handbag containing coveted Gitane (Gypsywoman) French cigarettes, seemed out of place in the Australian suburbs… her fingers smelt like tobacco.

 “All the clothes she wore, she designed and made herself.
 She also made matching clothes for her sisters.
 They were the talk of the town in Shanghai back then.
 I love the whole era of the 30’s and 40’s and she really epitomized the time with her life and these pictures.
 “Natalie Zee Drieu – Coquette: Ma Grand-mère, Mon Inspiration

-Once, when I lived with my grandparents, after my own parents’ split in the 1970s, for my birthday, Xenia wanted to buy me a velvet suit.
-Suits were a foreign country to me, recently returned from Nimbin up the coast visiting a Krishna colony… a foreign commodity, it was Kaftans, Sarongs and Ikat.
-Xenia and Sergei drove me in the vintage 50s Holden, they still kept in the garage, with the red lightening bolt down the side, to David Jones in the city.
-She made me try on many velvet ‘suits’, but I begged for the deep green velvet suit, a two piece, tight-fitting skirt to the knees and fitted jackets.
+Once, when I lived with my grandparents, after my own parents split in the 1970s, for my birthday, Xenia wanted to buy me a velvet suit.
+Suits were a foreign country to me, recently returned from Nimbin up the coast visiting a Krishna colony… a foreign commodity, it was Kaftans, Sarongs, and Ikat.
+Xenia and Sergei drove me in the vintage 50s Holden, which they still kept in the garage, with the red lightning bolt down the side, to David Jones in the city.
+She made me try on many velvet ‘suits’, but I begged for the deep green velvet suit, a two-piece, tight-fitting skirt to the knees, and fitted jackets.
 Stylish.
 A sense of style was Xenia’s enduring gift to me.
 And a deep nostalgia for all things past.
 Xenia lived and breathed Shanghai.

 The City: Shànghǎi 上海

-When I walked up the Najing Dong Lu to the waterfront Bund, Shanghai, for the first time in the winter of 1996-1997, I fell in love with the Deco metropolis at first sight.
+When I walked up the Nanjing Dong Lu to the waterfront Bund, Shanghai, for the first time in the winter of 1996-1997, I fell in love with the Deco metropolis at first sight.